harshitvsaxena/Resources/NodeJS/nodejs_and_mysql.md

 Now we need to create a front end for this,

-According to the file above your directory setup should be like this:
+According to the file above, your directory setup should be like this:

 ```
 localhost(/var/www/html)